How To Do A Weekend in Atlantic City & Get Paid to Do It!

 There are a few different options for getting to Atlantic City.
 You can fly into Atlantic City’s airport but it is small and only Spirit really covers it.
 I can hear it now, ugh Spirit.
 They aren’t all bad but they can be downright awful at times too.
 But a Big Front Seat to AC isn’t the worst thing.

 You could also go to the airport to buy the ticket and save $40 roundtrip per person.
-Pay for it with a Capital One card like the Capital One Venture Card or Spark Miles card and wipe the charge.
+Pay for it with a Capital One card like the Capital One Venture Rewards Card or Capital One Spark Miles for Business Card and wipe the charge.
 Barclay Arrival Plus works the same way.

 Fly into Philadelphia